naidenpetrov00/ForumSystem/README.md

 # ForumSystem

-Welcome to this school project, the purpose of which is to round up my knowledge for Asp.net core with Blazor and Microsoft SQL Server for DB.
+Welcome to this school project, the purpose of which is to round up my knowledge for ASP.NET Core with Blazor and Microsoft SQL Server for DB.